JoelEncinas/Arcade-Skate/README.md

 Small side project where I learned more about ***Unity*** and ***C#*** creating a 2d Infinite runner inspired by the timeless classic Jetpack Joyride.
 Some of  the things I learned about while making this project are:
 - GameObjects & Components
+  - Reference each other
 - How Rigidbodies and colliders work (2D)
+  - Tags & layers
-- Coroutines & game flow
+- Coroutines & calls between functions
-- - Prefab workflow & instantiating
+- Prefabs & instantiating
-- Playerprefs and saving data
+- Saving data and settings in playerprefs
-- UI, Scene management & small animations
+- UI
+  - Animations
-  - Aspect ratio & canvas
+  - Aspect ratio, resolution & canvas
 - Scene management
-- Tags & layers
-- Sounds and music
+- Add sounds and music
 - Product shipping and working with deadlines (SCRUM methodology)
+  - Used trello for this one

 ## :video_game: Play the game
 - [Play the game here!](https://arcadeskate.itch.io/arcade-skate)